gleicher/gleicher.github.io/content/pages/Bio/index.md

 {{< leftpic rsrc="pub_pics_bio_family-sm-2005-08-13.jpg" >}}
 In 2004, I was promoted to Associate Professor (i.e. tenured).
 I also married Julie Loehrl.
-Our son Sam was born on April 5, 2005.
+Our son Sam was born in April of 2005.
 {{< /leftpic >}}

 {{< leftpic rsrc="W-logo-400.png" >}}